steve3p0/CS563/webdev-lab-notebook/01-html/reflection.md

 ### Accessibility

+Wave AIM: Wave did report an alert that 04-flexbox.html did not have an h1 heading so I put one in there.

 While directly running an accessibility audit with Wave AIM was a checklist item, the exercises themselves inherently included elements crucial for accessibility:

 * **`alt` attributes for images:** By adding descriptive `alt` text to `<img>` tags, I ensured that screen readers could convey the content of the images to visually impaired users.
 This is a fundamental aspect of image accessibility.